pjs902/cmc-browser/README.md

 Which will construct the appropriate URL, send the request to the CMC web server, download the model, unpack it, add it the existing grid, index the snapshots and clean up any leftover files.

+## See also

+[`cmc-obs`](https://github.com/pjs902/cmc-obs): Another small library which takes in a `Snapshot` object from `cmc-browser` and extracts a series of mock observations, designed to be as realistic as possible.